timothyhull/breadpool-self-eval/docs/index.md

 === "Overview :material-cursor-default-click:"

-    I don’t see myself as an NSO or an SO, I see myself as an *official* who seeks to continuously improve at **every** position, on- and off-skates.
+    My self-evaluation encompasses both SO or NSO positions because I consider myself an **official*** who wants to support *all* roller derby officiating roles.
+I seek to continuously improve at *every* position, on- and off-skates.
 I believe that practicing and serving in SO roles makes me a better NSO, and practicing and serving in NSO roles makes me a better SO.
-To be a better official, I give my best effort every day to develop a deeper understanding of gameplay, rules theory, and anything I can learn to support ongoing improvement of the experience for teams, my peer officials, volunteers, spectators, and the global roller derby community.
+I give my best effort every day to develop a deeper understanding of gameplay, rules theory, and the people involved in roller derby to support ongoing improvement of the experience for teams, my peer officials, volunteers, spectators, and the global roller derby community.

     <figure markdown>
     ![Jam Timer, Female Division JRDA Playoffs: Santa Cruz, June, 2024 - Credit: Mckay Grundstein-Helvey (@mgh2pdx on Instagram)](images/breadpool_jt_jrda_f_playoffs_6_23_24.png){ width="350" style="filter: drop-shadow(0 0 0.2rem black)" }